vishaldhiman28/product_rest_api/README.md

 ### Accessing API
 After deploying docker container on localhost access api using POSTMAN.

 So install postman and visit the api endpoints.
-Following are the endpoint that will be avialabe on localchost. http://127.0.0.1:5001/api/
+The endpoint that will be avialabe on localchost is http://127.0.0.1:5001/api/